UCSBCarpentry/2019-01-25-UCSBLibrary/pre-email-1.md

 If you have problems with software installation or configuration, please arrive promptly at 8:30 and the instructors and helpers will be able to assist you during breakfast.
 This is a hands-on workshop, so having your laptop ready is critical.

+We would like to know a little bit more about you.
+Please take 30 seconds to fill out  [https://goo.gl/forms/G8vow4RwHM4e8AAW2](this poll)

 Finally: this is a sold out workshop and we have people on a waiting list.
 Please contact ASAP if you are unable to attend so that we can open up your seat to someone else.